How to Overcome New Security Challenges with Adoption of Cloud

 Visibility and Control

 Visibility and control are among the biggest challenges in a cloud environment.
 The shared responsibility model shares security between the cloud provider and the customer/end user.
-The cloud provider is responsible for maintaining cloud security, while the organization is responsible for the security in the cloud.
+The cloud provider is responsible for maintaining cloud security, while the organization is responsible for the security of the cloud.
 This responsibility differs between cloud models such as IaaS—Infrastructure as a Service, PaaS—Platform as a Service, and SaaS—Software as a Service.

 In multi-cloud environments, organizations have challenges with visibility and control in the lower layers of the stack.
 Traditional solutions aren’t ideal, leaving them with limited options to correct the problem.
-Engage With Clients – Best Solutions

 There are several solutions to this problem: